Azure/AML-Kubernetes/docs/attach-kubernetes-portal.md

 ## Attach Kubernetes Compute from UI
+**Please note:  Your Arc cluster must have the AmlK8s extension installed before it can be attached to Azure Machine Learning!**

 1. Goto AML studio [portal](https://ml.azure.com), Compute > Attached compute, click "+New" button, and select "Kubernetes service (Preview)"